0xSpaceShard/starknet-hardhat-plugin/README.md

 Relying on the above described API makes it easier to interact with your contracts and test them.

-To test Starknet contracts with Mocha, use the regular Hardhat `test` task which expects test files in your designated test directory:
+To test StarkNet contracts with Mocha, use the regular Hardhat `test` task which expects test files in your designated test directory:

 ```
 npx hardhat test
 ```

 Read more about the network used in tests in the [Runtime network](#runtime-network) section.
-These examples are inspired by the official [Starknet Python tutorial](https://www.cairo-lang.org/docs/hello_starknet/unit_tests.html).
+These examples are inspired by the official [StarkNet Python tutorial](https://www.cairo-lang.org/docs/hello_starknet/unit_tests.html).

 ### Important notes